skydoves/ElasticViews/README.md

 ```

 ####Example : ListView Item
-you can give touch effect all of ViewGroups.
+you can give all of ViewGroups touch effect.
 ```java
 private class ListViewItemClickListener implements AdapterView.OnItemClickListener{
         @Override